The following types of assistance are available for undergraduate part-time students.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

 Graduates and undergraduates currently enrolled in teacher certification program are eligible to receive the TEACH Grant.
 Students must file the FAFSA to receive the grant, though it is not considered need-based financial aid, and must teach in a high-need area at a high-need school for four years within eight years of program completion.
-If the student does not meet this teaching requirement, the grant converts to an unsubsidized Stafford loan with interest accrued.
+If the student does not meet this teaching requirement, the grant converts to an unsubsidized Direct Loan with interest accrued.
 This grant may be prorated based on the student's level of enrollment.
-Learn more.

-Federal Stafford loans are available to U.S. citizens and permanent residents of the U.S. only.
+Federal Direct loans are available to U.S. citizens and permanent residents of the U.S. only.
 Students must be registered for a minimum of six credit hours per semester.
 A completed FAFSA and a Loan Promissory Note are required.
-Learn more.

 Florida Bright Futures Scholarships

 This umbrella program offers three lottery-funded scholarships to reward Florida high school graduates who demonstrate high academic achievement and enroll in an eligible Florida post-secondary educational institution within three years of graduation.

 The Office of Graduate and Continuing Studies offers scholarships to continuing studies students.
 Criteria for the awards are admission to UT's Continuing Studies student program, high academic performance or potential, and financial need.
 Students who wish to apply for these scholarships should contact the Financial Aid Office (email@example.com) and complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.gov.
 Application deadline for the fall semester is Aug.
 1 and for spring semester is Dec.
 1. Students are required to submit an essay (500-700 words) discussing their academic achievements, career goals and reasons for the financial need.
 Please email the essay to firstname.lastname@example.org.